 - Knowledge or experience of working alongside Oranga Tamariki

 For a copy of the Position Description for this role, please click the following link:

-If you are committed to supporting youth in their recovery and have the above skills and experience and wish to apply for the role please do so by visiting our careers website at www.wdhbcareers.com quoting reference number WDHB11735 or by clicking the Apply Now button on this page.
+To apply for this role, please do so by visiting our careers website at www.wdhbcareers.com quoting reference number WDHB14411 or by clicking the Apply Now button on this page.

-For more information about the position please contact Anne Crawford Clinical Team Leader on 09 845 1889 and for more information on our recruitment process, please contact Glenn Bratton, Recruitment Consultant on 09 442 7251.
+For more information about the position please contact Anne Crawford, Clinical Team Leader on 021 815 134 and for more information on our recruitment process, please contact Anna Tiaiho, Recruitment Consultant on 09 442 7248.